zhaoshenzhai/mathwiki/Files/Axioms/Axiom of Extensionality.md

 --- admonition

-> Informally, the truth of this axiom is clear if we recall that the intended universe of set theory consists of all _hereditary sets_.
+> Informally, the truth of this axiom is clear if we recall that the intended universe of set theory consists of all $\textit{hereditary sets}$.
 That is, if $x$ is in our universe, then $x$ is a set and all members of $x$ are also in our universe and hence also sets.
 Then $\fa z\l(z\in x\Leftrightarrow z\in y\r)$ says that $x,y$ are sets with exactly the same members, so they must be the same set.
 <span style="float:right;">- Kenneth Kunan; Set Theory, I.4</span>

 ---